adonitakos/Adonis-AHK-scripts/README.md

 Feel free to check them out if you want.

 ## How To Run
-1. Download and install AutHotkey --> https://www.autohotkey.com/ (I recommend *Downlaod Current Version*)
+1. Download and install AutoHotkey --> https://www.autohotkey.com/ (I recommend *Downlaod Current Version*)
     - You can also install it via the Windows Package Manager, ***winget***; it's present in Windows 11 and for Windows 10 you might have it with the most up to date version or       might have refer to this https://github.com/microsoft/winget-cli).
 However, winget isn't perfect right now, so the official website might be a better option.

 2. Download the AHK script from this repository in one of two ways